-Cohesion is the explicit use of linguistic devices to signal the relationships between items within a text.
+Cohesion is the explicit use of linguistic devices (grammatical or lexical) to signal the relationships between items within a text.
 Halliday and Hasan (1976) identify five types of cohesive device :

 - Reference : John walked in.
 He looked around for a moment... where he refers to John.